TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

     * Check student progress and completion of the lab, wrap up by taking any final questions.

 ###Accommodation/Differentiation
-If students are moving quickly, start topic of while loop as the game loop.
+If students are moving quickly, start the next topic of using a while loop as a game loop.
 Explore the concept of keeping score for the game.

 If students are moving slowly then spend an extra day reviewing lists and completing lab activities.